SnowyMouse/chimera/README.md

 **Usage:** `chimera_af [true/false]`

 #### Auto centering
-Vehicle auto centering is based on frame rate (0).
-Chimera allows you to either fix it by making it based on tick rate (1) or turn it off completely (2).
+In stock Halo, vehicle auto centering is based on frame rate.
+Chimera allows you to either fix it or turn it off completely, as this can be annoying.
+- 0 is Halo's normal behavior
+- 1 is fixed behavior (tick-based)
+- 2 is no auto centering whatsoever

 **Usage:** `chimera_auto_center [0/1/2]`